 7th European ETICS Forum 2025

-The morning session will presented in close collaboration with:
+The morning session was presented in close collaboration with:

 Session I: